Why does Co-operators do property inspections?

 We calculate the replacement value of your home and personal property, so that if you ever have a claim, you will receive the most accurate amount.

 We check the general condition of your heating, plumbing and electrical systems and let you know if any repairs would help prevent problems in the future.

 The best way to make sure you're getting the correct insurance coverage is to get an accurate calculation of the value of your home and your personal belongings by taking an inventory of everything you would need to replace if it was lost, stolen or damaged.

-As part of the inventory process, your Financial Advisor will figure out the replacement value of your home.
+As part of the inventory process, your financial representative will figure out the replacement value of your home.
 This is how much it would cost to rebuild or replace your house and other buildings if you had to start from scratch.

 Replacement value is different from the market value; it's the actual cost of the materials and labour needed to rebuild your home, not what your home would sell for on the current real estate market.
 Keeping in mind that this cost doesn't include your lot, the replacement value may be more or less than the real estate value.